 Circumstances outside our control could also pose a threat to our intellectual property rights.
 For example, patent, trademark, copyright, trade secret and other intellectual property protection may not be available to us in every country in which our solutions are available.
 In addition, the laws of some foreign countries may not be as protective of intellectual property rights as those in the United States, and mechanisms for enforcement of intellectual property rights may be inadequate.
 As we expand, our international activities, our exposure to unauthorized copying and use of our solutions and platform capabilities and proprietary information will likely increase.
-Moreover, policing unauthorized use of our technologies, trade secrets, and intellectual property may be difficult, expensive, and time-consuming, particularly in foreign countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
+Moreover, policing unauthorized use of our technologies, trade secrets, and intellectual property rights as those in the laws may not be as protective of intellectual property rights and where mechanisms for enforcement of intellectual property rights may be difficult, expensive, and time-consuming, particularly in foreign countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
 Changes in the law or adverse court rulings may also negatively affect our ability to prevent others from using our technology.